 You cannot prevent her to access your photos etc on Facebook because you posted it for public access.
 You have the right to restrict its access to the selected person and such an option is given in the privacy settings of Facebook.

 You said that “She has unnecessarily started posting false statements claiming to be made by me as well.”
 This act constitutes an offence punishable under section 66 D of the Information Technology Act.
 When a person cheats by personation by using computer resources he shall be punished under section 66 D of the Information Technology Act.
 The sentence for this offence is three years of imprisonment and a fine up to one lakh rupees.

 If she hacked your password etc then you can prosecute her under section 66 C of the Information Technology Act.

 You should file a complaint under section 200 of the code of criminal procedure for the offence punishable under section 500/504 IPC and section 66 D of IT Act.
 Both offences punishable under IPC are non-cognizable and bailable but offence punishable under IT Act is cognizable however it is also bailable. so she can get bail easily.

 You may file a complaint, with all the evidence regarding commission of the offence, before the Metropolitan Magistrate at Bangalore under section 200 of the Code of Criminal Procedure [CRPC].

-When court has reason to believe, on the evidence adduced in support of complaint under section 200 CRPC, that offence has been committed it shall take cognizance of the offence.
+When the court has reason to believe, on the evidence adduced in support of complaint under section 200 CRPC, that offence has been committed it shall take cognizance of the offence.

 Bangalore’s court has jurisdiction to try these offences because according to section 182 of CRPC when offence committed via communication medium court has jurisdiction to try the offence in whose local jurisdiction such messages were sent or were received.

-Court after taking cognizance of the offences, it can either pass order of investigation under section 202 CRPC or issue summon/warrant to the accused under section 204 CRPC.
+Court after taking cognizance of the offences, it can either pass an order of investigation under section 202 CRPC or issue summon/warrant to the accused under section 204 CRPC.